Diagnosing Issues and Replacing Cesspits

 Compliant Cesspits

-Cesspits must also be installed adequate distance from your home to comply with legislation.
-At Proseptic, we are fully up to date with the latest cesspit legislation and can therefore carry out compliant installations.
+Cesspits must also be installed at an adequate distance from your home to comply with legislation.
+At Proseptic, we are fully up to date with the latest cesspit legislation and can carry out compliant installations.

 It is worth remembering that cesspits can only be emptied by professional drainage experts.